vistadataproject/documents/README.md

 ## VISTA Features

 The VISTA Data Project is a new data-centric approach to VISTA data access and management.
-This is in contrast to the current code-centric approach (where data access is through thousands of piecemeal, ad-hoc, independent data extractors written in code thirty years old - none of which is documented nor maintained), in a data-centric approach one first comprehensively exposes all the data in the system, revealing the native, overarching data model.
+This is in contrast to the current code-centric approach, where data access is through thousands of piecemeal, ad-hoc, independent data extractors written in code thirty years old - none of which is documented nor maintained.
+In a data-centric approach one first comprehensively exposes all the data in the system, revealing the native, overarching data model, and then manage data with a data model, not with code.

-This master data model - the roadmap to all of VA's institutional knowhow and data - has evolved organically over the past 35 years, but has never been exposed.
-Now, for the first time, this data model will be comprehensively surfaced and taken advantage of.
+This master data model - the roadmap to all of VA's institutional knowhow and data - has evolved organically over the past 35 years, but has never been surfaced.
+Now, for the first time, this data model will be comprehensively exposed and taken advantage of.

 *__An operationalized Master VISTA Data Model (MVDM) provides VISTA four major new features:__*